 Regulation No. 573/2013 of the European Union on prudential requirements for credit institutions and investment firms (Capital Requirements Regulation or CRR) came into force on 1 January 2014 and implements the provisions of Basel III.
 Under the EU (Withdrawal) Act 2018, the CRR has been substantially retained as UK law following Brexit.

 The CRR is intended to ensure that losses incurred by banks on their trading and lending books do not require bailouts by taxpayers and that depositors' rights are safeguarded.
 The CRR does this in a number of ways, of which the following specifically affect the financing of transportation assets.

 First, the CRR requires banks to hold a minimum amount of regulatory capital (see below) against their risk-weighted assets.
 For security over a tangible asset to be eligible to reduce the risk-weighting of a corresponding loan, a number of conditions need to be met, including those concerning the availability of data on the market value of the asset and the liquidity of the resale markets.
 In practice, this means that aircraft are more likely to be eligible as collateral than other tangible assets.

-Third, in addition to the new risk-weighted ratios, a new leveraged ratio will be introduced that does not take account of the risk weighting of any particular asset.
-The level of the new ratio is yet to be set but a consequence is that certain transactions (particularly those involving export credits or that otherwise benefited from a low risk weighting) will need to be reviewed by banks in that they will have greater consequences on their balance sheet treatment than is currently the case.
+Third, in addition to the new risk-weighted ratios, a new leveraged ratio is being introduced that does not take account of the risk weighting of any particular asset.
+The level of the new ratio is yet to be set, but a consequence is that certain transactions (particularly those involving export credits or that otherwise benefited from a low-risk weighting) will need to be reviewed by banks in that they will have greater consequences on their balance sheet treatment than is currently the case.

-Fourth, two new liquidity ratios will be introduced:
+Fourth, two new liquidity ratios are being introduced: